 After years of planning and substantial cost, in event of an event of an emergency, coastal Highway 1 Tom Lantos Tunnels has design failures: 1) no significant electrical power redundancy system, and 2) no coordinated driving route alternative around the tunnels.
 The result is traffic chaos, which affects drivers (their lives and their families).

-Do you know the way to Half Moon Bay,
+Do you know the way to Half Moon Bay, or back to Pacifica if the tunnel closes?
+Then what happens if it's nighttime, bad weather, traffic. |

 After simultaneous lane closures on Highway 1 and State Route 92 caused hours of gridlock around Half Moon Bay on March 12, officials are pushing for improved coordination among the relevant agencies to prevent such occurrences from happening again.